Great Forest National Park: Proposed location

 The park would extend between Kinglake National Park (west) and Baw Baw National Park (east), Lake Eildon National Park (north) and Bunyip State Park (south).
 It would encompass 355,000 ha of land, including the Yarra Ranges National Park and existing state forests such as the Cathedral Range State Park and Toolangi State Forest.

 Analysis

 A Report produced by the Nous Group found that the establishment of the Great Forest National Park with three different investment scenarios could generate as much as 379,000 additional visitors to the region.
 The Report identified that investment could also lead to as much 740 new full time jobs and added economic benefit of $71.1 million in local GDP.

-Political controversy
+In November 2022, a Lonergan poll taken in accordance with the ISO 20252 standard, and in compliance with the Australian Polling Council Quality Mark standards, found 76% of Victorians support the creation of the Great Forest National Park.

-An opinion poll conducted in 2014 showed that 89% of Victorians support a national park in the proposed area.
-The proposal is also supported by 30 environmental and scientific groups, including the Royal Society of Victoria, Australian Conservation Foundation and The Wilderness Society.
+The proposal is supported by 30 environmental and scientific groups, including the Royal Society of Victoria, Australian Conservation Foundation and The Wilderness Society.
 Prominent environmentalists supporting the park include David Attenborough, Jane Goodall, Tim Flannery and Bob Brown.